Director of Center for Stewardship Leaders

 Cynthia P. Barth, Managing Director

-- Promote transparency, integrity and high ethical standards within the institution;
+- A commitment to promoting transparency, integrity and high ethical standards within the institution;

 - Demonstrated commitment to building community and vigorously promoting equity and inclusion.

 - A strong work ethic, coupled with energetic leadership qualities and strong follow-through;